-This leaflet was originally provided by Miriam Leach (4th year MB ChB, Manchester University), used here with permission.
+This leaflet was originally provided by Miriam Leach (written when a 4th year MB ChB student at Manchester University), used here with permission.

 What is adrenarche?

 Adrenarche (ad-ren-ar-ke) is known to be an ordinary bodily process that happens to boys and girls as they begin to make the transition to being a teenager.

 It is a development that happens before puberty, usually between the ages of 6 and 8 years (precocious puberty).
 During this time certain hormones (biological messengers) begin to increase.
 They may either go unnoticed or can cause changes in the body like new hair growth and body odour.

 On top of the kidneys is a pair of specialised glands called the adrenal glands.
 The adrenal glands produce a few different hormones that cause a wide variety of things to happen in the body.
 These include regulating how much salt there is in the body, sending out stress signals and contributing to growth.